pratik-choudhari/AlgoCode/Python/Sqlite/README.md

-## Install Sqlite database before running the programs
+Program for CRUD(Create, Read, Update, Delete) operation in sqlite database.

-CRUD
+1. Install Sqlite database before running the program.
-C: Create
+2. Create a databse testdb in sqlite.
-R: Read
+3. student table is created with following parameters :
-U: Update
+   {id INTEGER PRIMARY KEY, roll INTEGER, name TEXT, phone TEXT}
-D: Delete
+4. It is menu driven program in which you can select operation of your choice.

 [Naziya Parveen](https://github.com/Naziya-Parveen)